General Information

 Career Outlook

 A degree in a computing-related field prepares well-motivated students for interesting and fulfilling careers.
-The demand for individuals well trained in computer science, computing technology, and cybersecurity is greater than the available supply.
-Furthermore, we offer specializations in artificial intelligence, web technologies, data science, and mobile apps.
+We also offer specializations in artificial intelligence, web technologies, data science, mobile apps, and cybersecurity, to deepen and broaden education and open more career paths.

 Department Scholarships